reprodev/GIPHY-Linker/README.md

 ![07-Giphy-Linker](https://github.com/reprodev/GIPHY-Linker/assets/8764255/c8068261-03f8-47a5-b81f-d5a097e96255)

-8. Use 'Clear' to reset the form and start again
+8. Use 'Clear' to reset the form and start it up again

 # Finally!